 Keyword or phrase analysis involves using a tool like Google Adwords keyword tool.
 The first thing you need to look for is search volume - is anyone actually searching for that term?
 Secondly, look at the competition - how hard will you need to work to rank well for that term?

-The next step is to decide which words or phrases (generally, today, you'll be targeting phrases as words are far too broad a match to rank for) you want to try to rank for.
+The next step is to decide which words or phrases (generally, today, you'll be targeting phrases as words are far too broad a match to be successful) you want to try to rank for.
 High search volume is not necessarily the best - they usually have the highest competition.
 Often, phrases with medium, or even low, competition still have good volumes and present a far easier opportunity for ranking.

 But we're now getting into the area of SEO.
 You can see more on the page dedicated to SEO, or download our free SEO 101 primer.
 There's also another page which goes into more details about offpage SEO & SEO backlinks.